alces-software/knowledgebase/docs/source/base/deployment-overview.rst

   - Metalware cluster management software, providing:

     - Custom yum repository for providing additional packages to nodes

+        - The directory ``/opt/alces/repo/custom/Packages`` can be used to store RPMs that will then be served to client nodes, allowing for custom, additional or non-supported packages to be installed.

     - DHCP and TFTP server configuration for network booting

+        - DHCP will provide host identity management, such as, serving IPs and hostnames to client systems based on the hardware MAC address of the client.
+This information is used during installation to configure the node uniquely.
+        - TFTP will provide the boot configuration of the system in order to provide the build or boot environment of client systems.

     - NTP for keeping the cluster clocks in sync

   - Name resolution services either:

     - DNSmasq using ``/etc/hosts``

+        - Alongside the server providing lookup responses, the client systems will also have a fully populated ``/etc/hosts`` files for local queries.

     - *or*
     - Named from bind packages

+        - Named creates forward and reverse search zones on the controller node that can be queried by all clients.
+Unlike DNSmasq, the client systems have an empty ``/etc/hosts`` as named is serving all of the additional host information.

   - Management tools built around ipmitool, pdsh and libgenders

+      - These management tools allow for running commands on multiple systems defined in groups, improving the ease and flexibility of environment management.

 Key Files
 ---------